BehzadBarati/Proramming1/README.md

 ----
 Research Question:
-Is there any significant difference between tomamto usage in food recipes of Asian and European countires? we measure which fraction of recipes which have Tomato as their ingredients as an indicator for showing popularity of Tomato for each continent.
+Is there any significant difference between tomato usage in food recipes of Asian and European countries? we measure which fraction of recipes which have Tomato as their ingredients as an indicator for showing popularity of Tomato for each continent.

 ----
 Dataset: